-Three JPMorgan Traders Charged For "Massive" Gold Market Manipulation Fraud
+DOJ Accuses JPMorgan's Precious Metals Trading Desk Of Being A Criminal Enterprise

+Who would have thought that JPMorgan's precious metals trading desk is the functional equivalent of the mafia, and that its one-time leader, Blythe Masters, was the mafia's don?

-Many readers wrote us off as conspiracy theorists when we reported on signs of manipulation in the precious metals market.
-But as it turns out, trading desks at some of the world's largest banks were deeply involved in what the Department of Justice described as a "massive, multiyear scheme to manipulate the market for precious metals futures contracts and defraud market participants."
+Well, almost everyone who didn't mind being designated a conspiracy theorist for years.
+And now comes vindication, because this has just been confirmed by the DOJ, which accused the PM trading desks at JPMorgan of being deeply involved in what prosecutors described as a "massive, multiyear scheme to manipulate the market for precious metals futures contracts and defraud market participants."

-In an indictment unsealed on Monday morning, the DoJ charged Michael Nowak, a JP Morgan veteran and former head of its precious metals trading desk and Gregg Smith, another trader on JPM's metals desk, in the probe.
-Both men were put on leave over the summer as the DoJ's investigation neared its conclusion, and Nowak was previously named in a civil suit brought by the CFTC.
+In an indictment unsealed on Monday morning, the DoJ charged Michael Nowak, a JPMorgan veteran and former head of its precious metals trading desk and Gregg Smith, another trader on JPM's metals desk, in the probe.
+(Blythe Masters was somehow omitted).

+“Based on the fact that it was conduct that was widespread on the desk, it was engaged in in thousands of episodes over an eight-year period -- that it is precisely the kind of conduct that the RICO statute is meant to punish,” Assistant Attorney General Brian Benczkowski told reporters.

+Here's where it gets extra interesting: according to Bloomberg, the unusually aggressive language language embraced by prosecutors reminds legal experts of indictments utilizing the RICO Act - a law allowing prosecutors to take down 'criminal enterprises' like the mafia by charging all members of the organization for any crimes committed by an individual on behalf of the organization.

 A third trader named in the indictment, Christopher Jordan, traded precious metals at JPM until he left in December 2009.
 He later traded precious metals at two other banks, Credit Suisse and First New York.